 We believe that, while the gifts of the Holy Spirit are still distributed to the church for its edification according to God’s sovereign prerogative, there are no more Apostles today (1 Cor 15:8; Eph 2:20; cf. Acts 1:20-26).
 Therefore, the signs of a true Apostle (2 Cor.
 12:12) do not occur as they did in the first century church, before the canon of Scripture was completed.
 We believe the “sign” gifts of tongues (speaking in unknown lexical languages), healings, prophecy, and the working of miracles do not function in the same manner as they did in the early church (i.e., to confirm the word of God and lay the foundation of the church) and are no longer normative for the church today.
 All we need to know for salvation and sanctification has been given to us through the teaching of the apostles and prophets, and this teaching is now found in the Scriptures (Rom 12:6-8; 1 Cor 12:11, 28-31; 14:1; 15:8; 2 Cor 12:12; Eph 2:20; 2 Tim 3:15-17; Heb 1:1-3; Jude 3).

 While men and women are absolutely equal in essence, dignity, and value as they together bear the image of God, they are nevertheless different by divine design.
-As part of God’s good created order, men and women are to have different yet complementary roles and responsibilities in the home and in the church, especially regarding teaching and authority.
-The distinctive leadership role within the church given to qualified men (elders) is grounded in creation, fall, and redemption and must not be sidelined by appeals to cultural developments.
-These role distinctions are God’s grace to man and woman and are to be protected, preserved and practiced for His glory and our joy (1 Cor 11:2-16; 14:33-35; Eph 5:22-33; Col 3:18-19; 1 Tim 2:8-15; 1 Pet 3:1-7).
+As part of God’s good created order, men and women are to have different, important, strategic, yet complementary roles in the home, church, and society.
+We affirm that the teaching office of the Church is assigned only to biblically qualified men (elders), grounded in creation, fall, and redemption, and must not be sidelined by appeals to cultural developments.
+These role distinctions are God’s gracious gift to man and woman and are to be protected, preserved and practiced for His glory and our joy (1 Cor 11:2-16; 14:33-35; Eph 5:22-33; Col 3:18-19; 1 Tim 2:8-15; 1 Pet 3:1-7).
 For more information, see the Danvers Statement